 Nepal had been a country on my ‘Must Visit‘ list for as long as I can remember.
 Though I had always assumed that the intent of my inevitable visit would be to tackle some form of long distance, high altitude trek or perhaps even make it to Everest Base Camp.
 It never occurred to me that … More Cycle Touring Nepal.
 Chapter 1: Nepal with no Hiking Boots!?

 By mid-November the daylight hours were diminishing, this meant that I would be setting the alarm before sunrise.
-We routinely roused in the early, dark hours, though to a morning lark such as yours truely, this meant that I had the pleasure of watching the colours change as the sun peeked over the horizon.
+We routinely roused in the early, dark hours, though to a morning lark such as yours truly, this meant that I had the pleasure of watching the colours change as the sun peeked over the horizon.
 We … More Cycle Touring India.
-Chapter 5: Half a Pint of Lager & a Ride to Rishikesh
+Chapter 5: Half a Pint of Lager & A Ride to Rishikesh

 Jacob and I started our cycle tour from Osh, Kyrgyzstan on August 10th 2018.
 Cycling through Kyrgyzstan we were merely cycle touring amateurs and were finding our feet in the world of long distance cycle touring.
 Before we could adopt a routine we were crossing the border into China, both enduring a period of ill … More Cycle Touring Central Asia: A Day in the Life of…

 Those who know me well are aware of my deep passion for mountains.
 Whilst perched high up in Shimla of the Himalayan foothills, the capital of the Himachal Pradesh state, I contemplated this notion as I sat gazing out at the distant, majestic, snow peaked summits of the Himalayan range proper.
 The seed of this … More Cycle Touring India.
 Chapter 3: The Ride to Shimla & A Woods Philosophy